On the complex structure of Yang-Mills theory: Numerical results

 Last but not least, from the findings of~\Cref{sec:complex_structure} it becomes evident that a self-consistent solution of the coupled YM system with a pair of complex conjugate poles in the gluon propagator and a spectral ghost propagator is not possible with just bare vertices.
 The complex conjugate pole part of the gluon propagator directly induces two additional branch cuts in the complex plane for the ghost propagator, see~\Cref{fig:ghost_self-energy_complex_structure}.
 While these can be captured via a modified spectral representation as in~\labelcref{eq:NonKLGc} and shown in~\Cref{fig:modSpecRep}, the additional cuts in the ghost propagator in turn induce (at least) two further branch cuts in the gluon propagator via the ghost loop, see~\Cref{fig:ghost_loop_complex_structure}.
 In consequence, a pair of complex conjugate poles for the gluon propagator evidently leads to a cascade of additional non-analytic structures for both ghost and gluon propagator.
 This renders a consistent solution of the full theory including such a pair of poles highly improbable.

-Note that complex conjugated poles appear generically at the one-loop level of massive extensions of Yang-Mills.
+Note that complex conjugate poles appear generically at the one-loop level of massive extensions of Yang-Mills.
 This already suggests that our solutions are in the Higgs-type branch of the theory, where we do not necessarily expect a spectral representation of the gluon propagator.
-This is supported by the form of the gluon propagator in~\Cref{fig:gluon_prop}, as well as the relation between the screening mass $\xi^{-1}$ and the input mass parameter $m_A^2$ in~\Cref{fig:screenLength}.
+This is supported by the form of the gluon propagator in~\Cref{fig:gluon_prop}, as well as the relation between the screening mass $\xi^{-1}$ (not to be confused with the gauge fixing parameter) and the input mass parameter $m_A^2$ in~\Cref{fig:screenLength}.
 Ultimately, we are interested in the confining branch of the theory.
 In order to reach this branch, the system needs to be tuned in this direction via variation of the input parameter $m_A^2$, for a detailed discussion see~c.f.~\cite{Cyrol:2016tym, Eichmann:2021zuv}.

 If the discrepancy $\Delta G_A$ in~\labelcref{eq:spectral_diff} is non-zero, the spectral part of the gluon propagator with the spectral function $\rho_A$ as defined in~\labelcref{eq:rho_A} does not account for the full gluon propagator $G_A$ any more, as discussed above.
 In order to still feed back an on both axes well approximated gluon propagator, we also need to feed back the spectral difference $\Delta G_A$.
 We approach this via a fit.
 The fit Ansatz for $\Delta G_A$ is required to avoid the above described cascade of non-analyticities induced by complex conjugate poles, while approximating the numerically given spectral difference~\labelcref{eq:spectral_diff} as good as possible.
 Firstly, we note that $\Delta G_A$ is a purely real quantity, as $\mathrm{Im} \, G_A^\mathrm{KL}= \mathrm{Im} \, G_A$ due to